MemeLens: Multilingual Multitask VLMs for Memes: Dataset Details

-\textbf{Islamophobic memes dataset~\cite{islam2024mimic}.} The Islamophobic memes dataset is a curated collection of multimodal memes designed to study Islamophobic and anti-Muslim content in online discourse.
+\paragraph{Islamophobic memes dataset~\cite{islam2024mimic}.} The Islamophobic memes dataset is a curated collection of multimodal memes designed to study Islamophobic and anti-Muslim content in online discourse.
 Each instance consists of a meme image paired with its embedded textual content, with annotations supporting supervised detection of Islamophobic (hateful) versus non-hateful memes.
 In our experiments, we exclude samples whose images do not contain embedded text, focusing on instances where both visual and textual modalities contribute to the expression of hateful intent.

-\textbf{MMHS150K~\cite{Gomez2020exploring}.} MMHS150K is a large-scale multimodal hate-speech dataset of social media posts that pair images with accompanying textual content.
-The dataset is designed to support hate-speech detection in multimodal settings, including cases where hateful meaning emerges from the interaction between visual and textual signals.
-In our experiments, we exclude samples whose images contain no embedded text, focusing on instances where both modalities contribute to the multimodal context.
+\paragraph{MMHS150K~\cite{Gomez2020exploring}.} MMHS150K is a large-scale multimodal hate-speech dataset of social media posts that pairs images with accompanying textual content.
+The dataset is designed with the aim to support hate-speech detection in multimodal settings, including cases where the hateful meaning emerges from the interaction between the visual and the textual signals.
+In our experiments, we exclude any examples for which the images contain no embedded text, and we focus on instances where both modalities actually contribute to the multimodal context.

-\textbf{Multi3Hate~\cite{multi3hate-naacl2025}.} Multi3Hate is a multilingual, parallel meme dataset created by instantiating the same meme templates across multiple languages, enabling controlled cross-lingual evaluation of hate-speech detection.
+\paragraph{Multi3Hate~\cite{hossain-etal-2022-mute}.} Multi3Hate is a multilingual, parallel meme dataset created by instantiating the same meme templates across multiple languages, enabling controlled cross-lingual evaluation of hate-speech detection.
 By keeping visual content fixed while varying language realizations, it supports analysis of cross-lingual robustness and transfer in multimodal hate detection.
 In our experiments, we use the Bengali, German, English, Spanish, Hindi, and Chinese subsets of the dataset.